-In the course of 2014, the Risk Division was subject to significant organisational changes aimed at strengthening its role, powers and headcount and streamlining its structure, in line with the growing importance of risk management and control within the Montepaschi Group.

-As at 31 December 2014, the Risk Division was organised into the following structures:
+In the course of 2015, the Risk Division was subject to further organisational changes aimed at achieving regulatory compliance, strengthening its role, powers and headcount and streamlining its structure in line with the growing importance of risk management and control within the Montepaschi Group.
+As at 31 December 2015, the Risk Division was organised into the following structures:

-- Risk Management Area, - · Risk Reporting and Validation Area,
+- Risk Management Area,

+- Risk Reporting and Validation Area,
-- Compliance Area,

 - Anti-Money Laundering Area,

 - Risk Division support staff.

-As it currently stands, the Risk Division includes all second-level Corporate Control Functions, as defined by Supervisory Regulations (see Bank of Italy Circular no. 263/06, 15th update of 2 July 2013) regarding the Internal Controls System.
+As it currently stands, the Risk Division includes all second-level Corporate Control Functions, with the exception of the Compliance Function, as established by Supervisory Regulations regarding the Internal Controls System.